 In terms of geopolitics, Sino-US trade tensions have started to encroach on financial markets.
 We expect more US-listed Chinese companies (Chinese ADRs), mainly in the “new economy” sectors, to seek a return-home listing, particularly on the Hong Kong Stock Exchange.
-This may suggest potential improvements in earnings growth and valuations4, which are positive for Hong Kong equity investors.
+This may suggest potential improvements in earnings growth and valuations5, which are positive for Hong Kong equity investors.

-2. National Bureau of Statistics of China, Credit Suisse, as of May 2020.
+3. National Bureau of Statistics of China, Credit Suisse, as of May 2020.

-3. QuestMobile, as of 30 September 2019.
+4. QuestMobile, as of 30 September 2019.

-4. Bloomberg, data as of 17 June 2020.
-Hang Seng index is currently trading at 10.6 times price-to-earnings ratio, with an estimate earning growth of -7% for the 2020 fiscal year.
+5. Bloomberg, data as of 26 February 2021.
+Hang Seng index is currently trading at 15.3 times price-to-earnings ratio, with an estimate earning growth of 18.2% for the 2021 fiscal year.